-As part of its oversight of Mississippi’s eight public universities, the Board of Trustees is also responsible for the establishment of rules, regulations, and uniform standards for accreditation of public nursing schools within the state.
+As part of its oversight of Mississippi’s eight public universities, the Board of Trustees is also responsible for the establishment of rules, regulations, and uniform standards for accreditation of nursing schools within the state.

 All nursing degree programs in Mississippi not only meet mandatory state accreditation standards, but also have achieved or are in the process of achieving accreditation by one of the three national, non-profit accrediting bodies: Accreditation Commission for Education in Nursing (ACEN), Commission on Collegiate Nursing Education (CCNE), and National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA).
 The Board of Trustees recognizes that from one of these bodies is desirable because of the quality of standards, emphasis placed on outcomes, and importance in the national marketplace for recruiting faculty and students.